vonMentzer-Group/vonMentzer-Group.github.io/join/index.md

 The von Mentzer Group welcomes postdoctoral researchers who is interested in joining the team and willing to apply for their own funding, for example Marie-Curie Fellow Postdoc Grant or similar.
 Please contact Astrid von Mentzer to set up a time to discuss your interest.

-#### Qualifications
+#### General Qualifications for Postdocs and PhD-candidates

-1. Candidates are expected to have an MD, PhD, or equivalent, with a strong background in bioinformatics, microbiology or closely related field and at least some programming experience.
+1. Postdoc candidates are expected to have an MD, PhD, or equivalent, with a strong background in bioinformatics, microbiology or closely related field and at least some programming experience.
+PhD-candidates are expected to have a MSc or equivalent in Molecular Biology, Microbiology, Bioinformatics, Computational or Systems Biology, or a related field.

 2. The ideal candidate will have a track record of scientific productivity and leadership, and will strive for robust and reproducible analytical workflows.